Creating an RSS Feed in Warpwire and Publishing it in Apple Podcasts

 If your podcast is hosted by Apple, you'll see "Convert to Provider-Hosted Podcast."
 Select this option.
-All Duke Apple-hosted podcasts need to be converted to Provider-Hosted Podcasts by December 31, 2018.
 If you do not see this option, no action is required for the podcast.

 - Paste the RSS feed URL you copied in Step 11 and click OK to complete the process.
 Allow three hours for the podcast conversion to complete.